Age of Information Optimization in a RIS-Assisted Wireless Network: System Model

-Due to the environmental obstacles, the existence of a strong direct line-of-sight (LoS) communication link is difficult to obtain from BS to each destination.
-Hence, an RIS equipped with $F$ reflecting elements is assumed to be deployed to assist the transmission of the BS by passively relaying the status update information to the destinations.
+Due to impurities and the obstacles of the wireless propagation environment, the existence of a strong direct line-of-sight (LoS) communication link between the BS and each destination is difficult to obtain.
+For this purpose, an RIS equipped with $F$ reflecting elements is assumed to be deployed within the considered wireless network to assist the transmission from the BS by passively relaying the status update information to the destinations.
 The BS continuously controls the phase-shift of the reflecting elements in order to maintain the quality of service (QoS) required by the destinations.
-Let $ \boldsymbol \theta=[ \theta_1,{\theta_2},{\theta_3},....,{\theta_f}]$, and define a diagonal matrix $ \boldsymbol \Phi(t)=$diag$\{ e^{j \theta_1(t)},e^{j \theta_2(t)},e^{j \theta_3(t)},....,e^{j \theta_F(t)}\} \in \mathbb{C}^{F\text{X}F}$ as the diagonal reflection-coefficient matrix of RIS in the $t^{th}$ time slot., where $\theta_f(t) \in [0,2\pi), \forall f \in F$ is the phase-shift for $f^{th}$ reflecting element.
-The BS is assumed to have $N$ available channels to schedule the traffic streams and each traffic stream is assumed to be allocated only one channel~\cite{li2019minimizing}\cite{8340064} .
-So, at each time slot, the BS can schedule multiple traffic streams for transmission of their packets to their respective destination nodes.
-However, the number of scheduled streams cannot be more than the available channels at the BS.
-This is given by the transmission scheduling constraint:

-where $N$ is the total number of channels available at BS, $x_{i}(t)$ is a binary variable, which indicates that stream $i$ is scheduled by BS in time-slot $t$, and 0 otherwise.
+In this context, for all $t\in \{1, 2, \dots , T\}$, let $ \boldsymbol \Phi(t)= {\rm diag} \left( \exp \left[\boldsymbol{\theta}(t)\right] \right) \in \mathbb{C}^{F \times F}$ denotes the $F \times F$ phase-shift matrix of the RIS, where $\boldsymbol \theta(t) =[ \theta_1(t),\theta_2(t),\dots,\theta_F(t)]^T$ is the $F\times 1$ vector that contains the phase-shifts of the RIS, such that, for all $f \in \mathcal{F} \triangleq \left\{ 1,2,\dots,F\right\}$, $\theta_f(t) \in [0,2\pi)$ is the phase-shift of the $f$th reflecting element of the RIS. {The total bandwidth available at the BS is divided into $N$ channels, where each channel consists of one spectrum resource.
+The channel diversity exists between different channels and BS can schedule different traffic streams to at most $N$ channels where each traffic stream is assumed to be allocated to only one channel~\cite{li2019minimizing},\cite{8340064}.
+Let $\mathcal{N} = \{ 1, 2, ....N \}$ denote the set of the $N$ channels.} {Moreover, for all $t\in \mathcal{T}$, $i \in \mathcal{I}$ and $n \in \mathcal{N}$, let $x_{i,n}(t)$ be the indicator whether the $i$th stream has been scheduled by the BS on $n$th channel in the $t$th time-slot or not \footnote{Note that the transmission from BS to each of the destinations through each direct link (BS-destination) and indirect link (BS-RIS-destination) takes only one time-slot.
+It is worth mentioning that the RIS is a full-duplex technology with interference-free transmission.}.
+This is to note that the term scheduling is collectively used for selecting a traffic stream and allocating it a channel for transmission.
+On the other hand, scheduling a traffic stream without allocating a channel resource and vice versa have no meaning at all. $x_{i,n}(t)$ is defined as follows: }